 Vitamins at Work

+The vitamins present in tomatoes are excellent stimulants for hair.
+They make hair glossy, treat scalp, kill odor, soothe an itchy scalp and dandruff.
 Vitamins A, B, C, E are the power team at play here.
-Together they soothe a dry and itchy scalp, combat hair loss, add shine and kill odors.
-While they do not directly cause hair growth, they do affect it.
 They support new growth by making strands stronger, aiding circulation, and clearing out any inflammation impeding your hair.

 Vitamin A aids vision, immune function, and cell growth.
-We store a large amount of vitamin A in our liver.
-From there it is regulated for our body to use.
 The trick with vitamin A in the body is maintaining the correct levels.
 Too much spills over and can cause unwanted effects on hair (such as hair loss).
 Too little, and there isn't enough for hair to be happy.
-So, the topical application helps a little differently.
-It aids in sebum production, protecting hair and scalp from becoming too dry.
+So, the topical application helps a little differently and aids in sebum production, protecting hair and scalp from becoming too dry.

 Vitamin B comes in a variety of forms, which we also store in organs throughout the body.
 Each form of vitamin B comes with specific adverse effects on hair and scalp when levels remain too low.
-Delivering this complex with fatty acids (in our conditioner, we use avocado butter) provides ample opportunity to combat those issues and restore hair health.
-We've also posted about a special B vitamin called panthenol.
+Delivering this complex with fatty acids (such as the avocado butter we use in our conditioner) provides ample opportunity to restore hair health.

 Vitamin C has less to do with hair loss directly.
 But vitamin C has antioxidant activity, fighting against free radical damage.
 Free radical damage can be a culprit to skin wrinkles and inflammation.
 So, vitamin C supports hair by clearing away the harmful stuff in the background.